ni/measurement-plugin-service-extension-example/measurements/labview_measurement/README.md

 ### Features

-- Includes a custom logging service that logs measurement data centrally.
-This functionality ensures that all measurement data is easily accessible for monitoring and analysis.
+- Showcases the usage of a user-defined logger service that logs the measurement data.
 - Uses the NI-DCPower LabVIEW API
 - Pin-aware, supporting one session and multiple pins
   - Sources the same DC voltage level on all selected pin/site combinations